HyeonHo99/HyeonHo99/README.md

 - Hello!
 I’m Hyeonho Jeong.

-- Currently pursuing M.S. at KAIST (now in my 3rd semester).
+- Currently pursuing M.S. at KAIST (now in my last semester).

-- Deeply interested in solving video generative tasks using Diffusion Models.
+- Interested in solving video generative tasks using Diffusion Models.

-- Eager to collaborate on any research projects or join study groups, especially those aligned with my field of interest.
+- Open to collaborate on any research projects or join study groups, especially those aligned with my field of interest.

 - <del>Frequently seeking corporate internship opportunities.</del>